Emilinya/topomax/README.md

     Bottom,
 }
 ```
-A flow struct represents a parabolic flow out/in from a side, with a value of `rate` at its center.
+A flow struct represents a parabolic flow in/out of a side, with a value of `rate` at its center.
 A positive rate represents inflow, and a negative rate represents outflow.
-Multiple flows can exist on the same side, and the total flow (sum of `length·rate` for all flows) must be 0.
+Multiple flows can exist on the same side, and the total flow (sum of `length * rate` for all flows) must be 0.
 For sides with no defined flow, the flow is assumed to be zero.

 ### Elasticity problem
 For an elasticity problem, the elasticity parameters are: